 Figure 2-11.
-Source contributions to ambient PM25 levels (including contributions from secondary precursors to PM25.
-Source, http://www.epa.gov/airtrends/aqtrnd04/pm.html
+Source contributions to ambient PM{2.5} levels (including contributions from secondary precursors)

-Likely, $PM{2.5}$ SIPs will need to focus on a mix of regional and local strategies and control measures.
+Likely, PM{2.5} SIPs will need to focus on a mix of regional and local strategies and control measures.
 In the troposphere, coarse and fine particles behave in different ways.
 Large coarse particles may settle out from the air more rapidly than fine particles and usually will be found relatively close to their emission sources.
 Fine particles, however, can be transported long distances by wind and weather and can be found in the air thousands of miles from where they were formed.
 Figure 2-12 provides estimates of regional versus local contributions for a number of U.S. cities.

-EPA's 2006 revisions to the $PM{2.5}$ standards maintained the previous annual average standard of 15 μg/m3, but lowered the 24-hour standard from 65 μg/m3 to 35 μg/m3.
-Very few areas violated the 65 ug/m3 standard, but a number of areas show monitored violations of the lower standard.
-Many of the new areas added as a result of the new standard are in the Western United States.
+EPA's 2006 revisions to the PM{2.5} standards maintained the previous annual average standard of 15 μ g/m3, but lowered the 24-hour standard from 65 μ g/m3 to 35 μ g/m3.
+Very few areas violated the 65 μ g/m3 standard, but a number of areas show monitored violations of the lower standard.
+Many of the nonattainment areas added by the revisions are in the western United States.
 The SIPs addressing geographic areas violating the revised standards, but which did not violate the previous standards, will be due in approximately 2013.